Video – Victor Mark’s testimony is one of the redemptive power of God

 ** This article was taken from the October 2016 issue of Heroes Of The Faith by Dave Littlewood / Photos Elisabeth Elliot Foundation

-This fascinating documentary presents the events of Gladys Aylward’s life.
+This inspiring documentary presents the events of Gladys Aylward’s life.
 Gladys was a commoner from a poor family in London, barely five feet tall, who worked as a maid, in a kitchen and other odd jobs to make ends meet.
-She was considered ordinary in every way, as there was nothing to distinguish her amongst her peers, but it was this very woman the Lord picked up, this empty and open vessel, God filled and used for His honour and glory, to be a blessing to the Chinese people and spread the good news of the gospel.
+She was considered ordinary in every way, as there was nothing to distinguish her amongst her peers, but it was this very woman the Lord picked up, this empty and open vessel, God filled and used for His honour and glory, to be a blessing to the Chinese people and spread the good news of the gospel, as it’s not our ability the Lord wants, but our willingness and AVAILabilty, “use me Lord, send me!”

 Gladys was rejected from the CIM (Chinese Inland Missions) because she couldn’t keep up with the academic studies.
 The CIM was set up by none other than Hudson Taylor to train new missionaries.
 Gladys was sure the Lord had called her and was not deterred.
 She needn’t have worried for she was in good company with others that had gone before her; people like Peter, Andrew, James and John lowly fishermen whom Jesus chose to be His disciples, who also in their day would’ve been rejected from the Bible colleges!
 But it’s these unlearned people that the Lord picked up and used.
 People wondered how these so called simpletons, knew and did the things they did.
 It was obviously all God’s doing, He had quickened their spirits, given them wisdom, guidance and much grace.
 He opened the doors He wanted opened, and closed the doors He wanted shut, and showed them favour.
-And not one could ever touch His glory!
+He doesn’t call the qualified, He qualifies the called!
+So not one could ever touch His glory.

 God’s ways are not our ways, and His thoughts are not our thoughts, as stated in 1 Corinthians 1:27-29, ‘But God chose the foolish things of this world to put the wise to shame.
 He chose the weak things of this world to put the powerful to shame.
 What the world thinks is worthless, useless, and nothing at all is what God has used to destroy what the world considers important.
 God did all this to keep anyone from bragging to Him.’
 To help us remain humble in our endeavours may we never forget that, all good gifts are from above, given to us by our loving Father.
 What is it we have that the Lord didn’t give us?
 Let us pray that the Lord will keep us humble like the examples of Godly men and women who have gone before us, such as Gladys.